liaoherui/StrainKmer/README.md

 `python StrainKmer_for_cmd.py -h`<BR/>

-If you have installed StrainKmer and downloaded the [Test_datasets]().
+If you have installed StrainKmer and downloaded the [Test_data_and_db](https://drive.google.com/file/d/1Zm1kKIG3njiygp1Q5i1t3cVPTpEMQmiO/view?usp=share_link).
 Then you can test StrainKmer with the example dataset using the command below.

 `sh test.sh`<BR/>